George Comeau, Chair

-Emily was elected to the Board in 2013.
+Emily was elected to the Board of Trustees in 2013.
 Emily has been a board member of the Friends of the Library for many years, and in 2013 was appointed as a trustee of the library.
 Emily is the Coordinator of the Open Book Coffeehouse (sponsored by the Friends of the Library,) having served in that capacity since she organized it in February of 2006.
 Emily holds a Bachelors of Arts degree in Spanish with a minor in Portuguese from the University of Massachusetts, Amherst.
 She taught Spanish and Portuguese at the secondary level for several years.
 She has been an interpretive ranger for the National Park Service since 1990, and has worked for Boston National Historical Park, Boston Harbor Islands National Park, and is currently employed at New Bedford Whaling National Historical Park.
 Since the inception of the Open Book Coffeehouse she has been responsible for booking all of the performers each year (September through June), writing and sending out publicity, and coordinating volunteers to help run the coffeehouse.